ispras/casr/docs/usage.md

           --stdin <FILE>     Stdin file for program
           --ignore <FILE>    File with regular expressions for functions and file paths that should be ignored
+          --sub-tool <BIN>   Path to sub tool bin for crash analyze that will be called in case main tool fails [default: casr-san]
       -h, --help             Print help
       -V, --version          Print version